-If you are aspiring to walk in the footsteps of these personalities and pursue an education in America, there are 5 things you must know about education in USA and about the American education system:
+If you are aspiring to walk in the footsteps of these personalities and pursue a study in America, there are 5 things you must know about studying in USA and about the American education system:

 1. Types of Universities in America